sjp38/linux/Documentation/mm/process_addrs.rst

 .. note:: In instances where the architecture supports fewer page tables than
 	  five the kernel cleverly 'folds' page table levels, that is stubbing out functions related to the skipped levels.
-This allows us to conceptually act is if there were always five levels, even if the compiler might, in practice, eliminate any code relating to missing ones.
+This allows us to conceptually act as if there were always five levels, even if the compiler might, in practice, eliminate any code relating to missing ones.